Order of the British Empire

-The Most Excellent Order of the British Empire is a British order of chivalry, rewarding contributions to the arts and sciences, work with charitable and welfare organisations, and public service outside the civil service.
-It was established on 4 June 1917 by King George V and comprises five classes across both civil and military divisions, the most senior two of which make the recipient either a knight if male or dame if female.
-There is also the related British Empire Medal, whose recipients are affiliated with, but not members of, the order.
+The Most Excellent Order of the British Empire is a British order of chivalry, rewarding valuable service in a wide range of useful activities.
+It comprises five classes of awards across both civil and military divisions, the most senior two of which make the recipient either a knight if male or a dame if female.
+There is also the related British Empire Medal, whose recipients are affiliated with the order, but are not members of it.

-Recommendations for appointments to the Order of the British Empire were originally made on the nomination of the United Kingdom, the self-governing Dominions of the Empire (later Commonwealth) and the Viceroy of India.
-Nominations continue today from Commonwealth countries that participate in recommending British honours.
-Most Commonwealth countries ceased recommendations for appointments to the Order of the British Empire when they created their own honours.
+The order was established on 4 June 1917 by King George V, who created the order to recognise 'such persons, male or female, as may have rendered or shall hereafter render important services to Our Empire'.
+Equal recognition was to be given for services rendered in the UK and overseas.
+Today, the majority of recipients are UK citizens, though a number of Commonwealth realms outside the UK continue to make appointments to the order.
+Honorary awards may be made to citizens of other nations of which the order's sovereign is not the head of state.

 Current classes

-The five classes of appointment to the Order are, from highest grade to lowest grade:
+The five classes of appointment to the order are, from highest grade to lowest grade: